SAT Test Taking Tips and Techniques

 - One of the best strategies for the sentence completion section is to complete each sentence in your mind using your own words BEFORE looking at the answers.
 Once you've completed the sentence in your own words identify the selection choice the is closest to your answer.

 - Don't rush through each selection.
-Don't waste time but make sure to review all the answers before making the best choice.
+Don't waste time but make sure to review all the answers before selecting the best choice.

-- If you come across unknown words use the context of the sentence to figure out what they mean.
+- If you come across words you're unfamiliar with use the context of the sentence to figure out what they mean.

 - One common mistake that students make is that they tend to overlook the reversing effect of negative words (such as not) or prefixes (such as un-).